learn-academy-2023-hotel/week-2-assessment-DaltonMcauliffe/interview-questions.md

 1. What is the difference between a parameter and an argument?

-Your answer:
+Your answer: A parameter is a place holder variable and the argument is the value of the variable that is called

-Researched answer:
+Researched answer:A parameter is a place holder variable that is defined inside parentheses.
+An argument is the actual content passed to the function inside the parentheses of the function

 2. What is the difference between an object and a class?

-Your answer:
+Your answer: class is a blueprint and object is the ingridients an example can be a cooking recipe.

-Researched answer:
+Researched answer: Classes are a a type of function they are the blueprint of objects. objects are a vairable that reference a class

 3. What is iteration?

-Your answer:
+Your answer: Iteration is increasing the value until the condition is met and example is i++ in a for loop

-Researched answer:
+Researched answer: execute code once for each item in a collection

 4. STRETCH: What is hoisting in JavaScript?

-Researched answer:
+Researched answer: JavaScript mechanism where variables and function declerations are moved to the top of their scope before code execution

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.

-1. Spread operator:
+1. Spread operator: Allows an array or string to be expanded in places.

-2. React:
+2. React: React is a free open-source front-end javascript libary for building user interfaces based on components.

-3. JSX:
+3. JSX: allows us to write HTML elements in javascript and place them in the DOM